STAART

 STAART Briefings are a summary of one particular topic.
 The briefings are created by our STAART Ambassadors and Graduates.
 We will cover a variety of topics which will be useful for any post-16 disabled students, family and friends of disabled students; and school, college & university staff.
 The information is in bullet points with a list of useful resources if people would like more information.

-Our Active Partners
+Our External Partners

 Special Educational Needs and Disability Progression Partnership - SEND PP